DasNaCl/csc/popl/revs/rebuttal.md

 > What are the limitations of this approach?

-Devising secure compilers is notoriously difficult and takes a lot of time.
-[TODO: this is not a limitation]
+Devising secure compilers is notoriously difficult and takes a lot of time, but this is not a limitation of this specific work.
 Moreover, one has to be careful that the intersection of classes does not become empty, which can happen if the first compilation pass secures against property A, but the second pass introduces source-code instrumentations that violate A.
 We'll add more detailed discussion about this in the paper.
-[TODO: limitations may be that we don't discuss changes in the trace model]
+We think one limitation may be the unified trace model, for which we will add discussion.

 > How should one approach designing the common "target" trace language?

-In similar fashion to (Abate et. al., 2021. https://doi.org/10.1145/3554344) [TODO: sammler's work dimsum too, perhsps?]
+In similar fashion to (Abate et. al., 2021. https://doi.org/10.1145/3554344)

 > Does one need to know ahead of time which properties will be of interest?